 You are a children’s illustrator!
 Do you still feel like a child when you do an illustration in a story?

-When did you first realize you want to be an artist?
+Do you remember when you first realised you want to be an artist?

 Can you recall when you made your first piece of Art?

-Did any of your art teachers give you a tip that you still remember/ you follow.
+Did any of your art teachers give you a tip that you still remember?